 Corporations, government agencies, insurance groups, and banks are also sources of paralegal jobs in Utah.
-Utah hosts several large companies including Huntsman Corporation, Novell, and Browning Arms Company.
-Paralegals and legal assistants are encouraged to inquire about positions outside traditional legal environments and seek opportunities in internal legal departments at companies such as these, which may provide a slightly different professional experience outside the law firm setting.
+Utah hosts several large companies including Huntsman Corporation and Browning Arms Company.
+Paralegals and legal assistants are encouraged to inquire about positions outside of traditional legal environments and seek opportunities in internal legal departments at companies such as these, which may provide a slightly different professional experience outside the law firm setting.

 Job Outlook in Utah